-Karen was born in the beautiful Pacific Northwest.
-With a jazz background from the beginning through her parents strong jazz influence, listening and loving popular music of the day, and classical and jazz training, Karen’s flute playing a convergence of styles.
+She was born in the beautiful Pacific Northwest.
+With a jazz background from the beginning through her parents strong jazz influence, listening and loving popular music of the day, and classical and jazz training, Karen’s flute playing is a convergence of styles.
 Her father was a jazz tenor saxophonist and vocalist from the 40’s through the 70’s.
-Being the seventh of eight kids, she heard music her older siblings enjoyed which mostly was Motown.
-While attending high school she was exposed to rock music like Jimmy Hendricks, the Rolling Stones, and Jethro Tull.
+Being the seventh of eight kids, she heard music her older siblings enjoyed which mostly was rhythm and blues.
+While attending high school she was exposed to rock and roll like Jimmy Hendricks, the Rolling Stones, and Jethro Tull.

-Karen moved to Oakland, California where she got a Bachelors of Art in Music from California State University, Hayward, CA and a Masters in Music from San Francisco State University.
+After high school, Karen moved to the San Francisco Bay Area in California where she got a Bachelors of Art in Music from California State University, Hayward, CA and a Masters in Music from San Francisco State University.
 While in college she studied with such great teachers as: Paul Renzi, principal flutist of the San Francisco Symphony, Denis de Coteau, musical director of the San Francisco Ballet Orchestra, and Chuck Israel, jazz professor and world-class bassist.
 She was a member of Chuck’s Little Big Band at Cal State Hayward along with trumpeter and composer Jeff Beal.

-The Karen Anderson Jazztet was formed in 1991.
-It was an active San Francisco based acid jazz quartet.
-Members were John Schott, Guitar, Norbert Stachel, Bass, and Elliot Kavee, Drums.
+After graduating for SFSU, The Karen Anderson Jazztet was formed in 1991.
+It was a very active San Francisco based acid jazz quartet with John Schott on Guitar, Trevor Dunn on Bass, and Scott Amendola on Drums.

-Karen debuted her first album In The Name Of The Father when she worked in San Francisco as a music therapist at the Laguna Honda Hospital in the Hospice ward.
-That experience had a big influence on Karen and on the music on that album, including the tracks of “My Funny Valentine” - Rogers and Hart and “Gentle Rain” - Louis Bonfi.
+Karen debuted her first album In The Name Of The Father when she worked in San Francisco as a music therapist at the Laguna Honda Hospital in the AIDS Hospice ward.
+That experience had a big influence on Karen and on the music on that album, including the tracks of “My Funny Valentine”, The Shadow Of Your Smile" and “Gentle Rain”.
 Most of the songs were performed regularly for the patients in the hospice who were truly appreciative.

 All the while playing jazz, Karen consistently plays in orchestras, chamber groups, and musical theatre.
-She has performed with New Amsterdam Symphony, Broadway Bach Orchestra, Composer’s Orchestra of the City College of New York, San Francisco Concerto Orchestra, Marin Civic Light Opera, Herperian Chamber Orchestra.
-She is currently involved in the Wayne Shorter album recording of his never before recorded music “Universe” with the Wallace Roney Orchestra.
+She has performed with New Amsterdam Symphony, Broadway Bach Orchestra, San Francisco Concerto Orchestra, Marin Civic Light Opera Orchestra, and the Herperian Chamber Orchestra.

-Karen’s musical influences are Hubert Laws, Herbie Mann, Ian Andersen, Paul Horn, Dave Valentine, Miles Davis, Billie Holiday, Jim Croce, Earth Wind and Fire, Stevie Wonder, Brahms, Shirley Horn, Nina Simone, and Jean Pierre Rampal to name just a few.
+Karen’s musical influences are Hubert Laws, Herbie Mann, Ian Anderson, Paul Horn, Dave Valentin, Miles Davis, Billie Holiday, Jim Croce, Earth Wind and Fire, Stevie Wonder, Carlos Jobim, Elis Regina, Johannes Brahms, Felix Mendelssohn, Shirley Horn, Nina Simone, Abbey Lincoln, John Benitez, and Jean Pierre Rampal to name just a few.